wisp-forest/docs/docs/owo/recipe-remainders.md

 project: owo
 ---

-This feature allows for recipe specific Remainders within a specific Recipe.
-Minecraft has an internal Remainder system, but the downside to such is it is global for all recipes
+Minecraft has a remainder system for items, although it is restricted to a single remainder per item for all recipes.
+This system is designed to be more flexible.

 Let's start with normal recipe you might make within your mod: